About the Award

 Nominations are due to the LIBRAS President by February 1st.

 Anyone within LIBRAS may nominate one candidate per year for this award.
-Self-nominations will not be accepted, nor will nominations for someone currently working at your own institution.
+Self-nominations will not be accepted.
 The award will not be given in years when there are no nominees or when the nominee(s) is not selected by the Awards Committee.

 The nomination must be submitted to the President of LIBRAS by February 1st.
 The nominator must address the criteria listed to allow for an informed selection recommendation.
 The President of LIBRAS will appoint an Award Committee to select the recipient of the Melvin R. George Award.
 No individual nominated for the award may be on the Award Committee.
 The President will make public the names of the individuals on the Award Committee.
 After the Award Committee has made a selection the President of LIBRAS will contact the recipient and administration from his/her affiliated institution.
 The award winner will be recognized at the LIBRAS Annual Meeting.